ECE1778Group/ECE1778project/README.md

 phpmyadmin on port 8080, redis insight on port 5540, kibana on port 5601, backend-dev-container on 8000

+init elasticsearch index by running esIndexInit.py this will set up tokenizer for search

 #### important

 MYSQL_ROOT_PASSWORD environment variable ***must*** be set to start mysql